-- 80. Electoral assistance is remarkably effective, with a strong political impact that boosts the electorate's confidence and has a much higher profile than traditional initiatives. - 81.
-This type of operation, the political character of which has become more pronounced over the years, illustrates the "hands-on" approach adopted by an international community committing itself to actively supporting the transition to democracy. - 82.
+Electoral assistance is remarkably effective, with a strong political impact that boosts the electorate's confidence and has a much higher profile than traditional initiatives.

+This type of operation, the political character of which has become more pronounced over the years, illustrates the 'hands-on' approach adopted by an international community committing itself to actively supporting the transition to democracy.

 Electoral assistance is part of a general strategy aimed at promoting the rule of law and democratic freedoms.
 The concept has gradually been broadened to cover the evolution from the coming of age of a civil society, the implementation of institutional reforms to the consolidation of the transition.
-Between 1992 and 1994 the European Community provided what was basically technical assistance to 41 countries through specialized bodies, thus instigating a whole series of projects linked to the pre-electoral and post-electoral phases and helping to create a climate favourable to the transition to democracy and its consolidation after the elections.
-Such projects include support for the independence of the judiciary, the development of a civil society, the electoral participation of women (as candidates and as informed electors), media awareness, civic education and the establishment of parliamentary institutions.
+Between 1992 and 1994 the European Community provided what was basically technical assistance to 41 countries through specialized bodies, thus instigating a whole series of projects linked to the preelectoral and post-electoral phases and helping to create a climate favorable to the transition to democracy and its consolidation after the elections.
+Such projects include support for the independence of the judiciary, the development od a civil society, the electoral participation of women (as candidates and as informed electors), media-awareness, civic education and the establishment of parliamentary institutions.

-1 COM(94)23 final.

-Nest recently in a resolution of 13 July 1995, PE 192,560.

-- 83. The political dimension of this type of project was enshrined in the first joint actions approved by the European Union under its common foreign and security policy, three of which concerned electoral assistance: to Russia (December 1993), South Africa (May 1994) and the Middle East peace process (currently under preparation).
-These activities give the Union's electoral assistance its own distinctive identity. - 84.
-The Commission will identify intervention "modules" that can be inserted into programmes that are tailored to the specific requirements of the pre-electoral and post-electoral phases in different regions.
+The political dimension of this type of project was enshrined in the first joint actions approved by the European Union under its common foreign and security policy, three of which concerned electoral assistance: to Russia (December 1993), South Africa (May 1994) and the Middle East peace process (currently under preparation).
+These activities give the Union's electoral assistance its own distinctive identity.

+The Commission will identify intervention 'modules' that can be inserted into programmes that are tailored to the specific requirements of the pre-electoral and postelectoral phases in different regions.
 The objective of these programmes will be to create a climate favourable to the transition to democracy and its consolidation after the elections.
-Particular attention will be given to ensure the active participation of all actors in a civil society and notably women, whose access to influencial positions is an important indicator of the degree of democracy. - 85.
-As regards human rights and electoral monitoring missions, Community action should aim to: - speed up deployment on the spot by setting up reserve lists of qualified monitors selected on the basis of objective criteria; - carry out structured training programmes following a common pattern for all kinds of missions, followed by specialized training in the fields concerned; - professionalize the legal and logistical input by creating "modules" for the different situations that may arise; - standardize procedures to ensure overall consistency; - complement the activities of international and regional institutions.
+Particular attention will be given to ensure the active participation of all actors in a civil society and notably women, whose access to influential positions is an important indicator of the degree of democracy.

+As regard human rights and electoral monitoring missions, Community action should aim to:

+- □ speed up deployment on the spot by setting up reserve lists of qualified monitors selected on the basis of objective criteria; - □ carry out structured training programmes following a common pattern for all kinds of missions, followed by specialized training in the fields concerned; - □ professionalize the legal and logistical input by creating 'modules' for the different situations that may arise; - ☐ standardize procedures to ensure overall consistency; - ☐ complement the activities of international and regional institutions.

-Section B: Consistency and impact
+Section B - Consistency and impact

-- 86. The role played by the European Union in protecting and promoting fundamental rights reflects not only the political will expressed in the Union Treaty, but also the positions taken by the institutions and the expectations of public opinion.
-This role has taken shape in the first joint actions launched under the common foreign and security policy, and in the general strategy that has been built up for the Community's development cooperation policy. - 87.
-The challenge facing the Union is of considerable magnitude.
-Girded with a political commitment built on universal and regional texts, and with a wide range of instruments and substantial resources at its disposal, the Union is under the obligation to focus its efforts on defining and implementing a strategy guaranteeing the consistency, impact and efficiency of its activities in this field, and the openness and transparency of its dealings. - 88.
-The short-term future will reveal the extent to which the Union is capable of honouring its commitments, achieving its objectives and using its instruments in a transparent, non-discriminatory manner.
-We will soon know if the resources available to the Union will enable it to intervene effectively in the medium-to-long term and to react to emergencies with the desired results.
+The role played by the European Union in protecting and promoting fundamental rights reflects not only the political will expressed in the Union Treaty, but also the positions taken by the institutions and the expectations of public opinion.
+This role has taken shape in the first joint actions launched under the common foreign and security policy, and in the general strategy that has been built up for the Community's development cooperation policy.